ranggawiraguna/dart-demo/README.md

+# flutter_demo

+My learning history on flutter app development

+## Getting Started
-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+- A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+- Example run : dart bin/path-to-file.dart